H-E-L-P/dmu_products/dmu26/dmu26_XID+SPIRE_Herschel-Stripe-82/README.md

 **Note**
 Given the small number of SEIP-maps available for this field, we decided to use Ldust priors to run XID+SPIRE.
 For next releases we will make available SPIRE data using IRAC priors.

+In order to select Ldust priors, we make use of

 Description:

   XID+ is developed using a probabilistic Bayesian framework which provides